Mazzya/CRUD-API-Generator/README.md

 #### Contribute
 Any contribution is welcome !
 If you wish, do not hesitate to fork the project and apply your changes there, when the changes are published create a pull request so that we can review it.
 #### Important note
-Currently, this program only generates APIs with [Flask](https://github.com/pallets/flask) but we are working to add support for [FastAPI](https://github.com/tiangolo/fastapi) In a future release.
+Currently, this program only generates APIs with [Flask](https://github.com/pallets/flask) and [FastAPI](https://github.com/tiangolo/fastapi).
+It is possible that more frameworks will be added in the next versions.